nazabucciarelli/notes_app/README.md

-## Notes App | Ensolvers Challenge
+## Notes App

-A note management application built with Spring Boot, React, and MySQL for the Ensolvers Challenge.
+A note management application built with Spring Boot, React, and MySQL.

 #### Description